xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 The answer: everything.
 You have a distribution of your choice with complete access to XR RIB/FIB (through routes in the kernel) and interfaces (data and management) to bind to.

+**Docker images by default are extremely basic and do not include most utilities.
+To be able to showcase the kind of access that a container has, I pull in a special ubuntu docker image with pre-installed iproute2**
+{: .notice--warning}

-Assuming you've selected one of the techniques above to spin up the docker container, let's exec into the container using `docker exec`:
+Assuming you've selected one of the techniques above to spin up the docker container, I'm going to  let's exec into the container using `docker exec`:

 We're executing the steps on an NCS5500.
 The steps are identical for ASR9k, NCS5500/NCS5000 and Vagrant setups.
 {: .notice--info}